fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 The _npm test_ command executes all of the tests for the application.
 When we are writing tests, it is usually wise to only execute one or two tests.

 There are a few different ways of accomplishing this, one of which is the [only](https://nodejs.org/api/test.html#testonlyname-options-fn) method.
-With the method we can define in the code what tests should be executed:
+With this method we can define in the code what tests should be executed:

 ```js
 test.only('notes are returned as json', async () => {